marcikque/Audiocom/README.md

 **Task**: answer the following question:
  * Is there a perceivable change of the audio file?
 Does the sound quality remain?
+ * Do you see a difference between the unembedded and embedded audio file's spectrogram?
+Could you conclude on the plot alone that it was done using phase coding?
+How would the plot look like for LSB coding?

 </details>